Erich Muenter

 Erich Muenter (born Erich Heinrich Eugen Münter; March 25, 1871 – July 6, 1915), also known as Eric Muenter, Erich Holt or Frank Holt, was a German-American political terrorist, activist, spy, professor and failed assassin.
 Employed as a German professor at elite American universities, he was also a spy and a "fanatic in the clandestine service of the Imperial German government."
-While an instructor at Harvard University, he poisoned and killed his pregnant wife.
+While an instructor at Harvard University, he poisoned and killed his pregnant wife with arsenic.

 He appeared as Cornell University professor Frank Holt who contacted the German spy network which undertook to sabotage US aid to the war in Europe against Germany.
 In 1915, he planted a bomb that exploded in the US Capitol, shot Jack Morgan, son of financier J. P. Morgan in his home, and predicted the bombing of a steamship bound for England before committing suicide while in police custody.
 His activities, and those of other Germans, were played up by the press as "Hun barbarity"; anti-German sentiment rose in the years as America eventually entered the war with Germany.

 Biography

 Eric Muenter was born in Uelzen, Province of Hanover (now Lower Saxony), Prussia.
-Muenter's baptismal record at St. Marien Church list his parents as Ernst Heinrich Victor Münter (1832-1892) from Nindorf and Charlotte Lisette Julietta "Julia" Clacius (1833-1916) from Bremke.
+Muenter's baptismal record at St. Marien Church list his parents as Ernst Heinrich Victor Münter (1832–1892) from Nindorf and Charlotte Lisette Julietta "Julia" Clacius (1833–1916) from Bremke.
 After graduating Uelzen Gymnasium, he immigrated with his parents and three sisters to Chicago at the age of 18.
 While still a student, Muenter worked as a German and French instructor at Racine College and Kenwood Preparatory School between 1895 and 1896, then graduated with his A.B. from the University of Chicago in 1899.

 From 1897 to 1900, Muenter taught at South Side Academy in Chicago for a few months before studying and working 14 months abroad, including at K.k.
 Akademie für Orientalische Sprachen in Vienna as an English teacher in 1901.
 In 1902, he taught Germanic language and literature courses at the University of Kansas for a one-year tenure and then began teaching as an instructor at Harvard University, where he was also a doctoral student.